Get started with RCS

 Once all required fields are filled in, you can choose two options:

-- Select Create sender on the Infobip web interface and create an Agent on the Google platform (opens in a new tab).
+- Select Create sender on the Infobip web interface.
+This action creates an Agent on the Google platform (opens in a new tab).

 - Save as draft to finish later.